SimonSubokLee/ston-docs-son/admin/origin.rst

    <BusySessionCount>100</BusySessionCount>

 -  ``<BusySessionCount> (default: 100)``
-   If the number of HTTP transactions with the origin server is excessive, it will be considered as a overload.
-   In order to block any contents renewal requests to the origin server during the overload status, extend the TTL for ``<OriginBusy>`` from :ref:`caching-policy-ttl`.
-   You can set a very large value for this option to forward all requests unconditionally to the origin server.
+   If the number of HTTP transactions taking place on the origin server exceeds the set value, it will be considered an overload.
+So that the origin server isn't further accessed to renew expired content, the TTL is extended by the value of ``<OriginBusy>`` in :ref:`caching-policy-ttl`.
+This value can be set to a very large number if you want all requests to go to the origin server.

 .. _origin-balancemode: